h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 -  `distribution <algo-params/distribution.html>`__: Specify the distribution (i.e., the loss function).
 The options are AUTO, bernoulli, multinomial, gaussian, poisson, gamma, laplace, quantile, huber, or tweedie.

-  - If the distribution is ``bernoulli``, the the response column must be 2-class categorical
+  - If the distribution is ``bernoulli``, the the response column must be 2-class categorical.
+  - If the distribution is ``quasibinomial``, the response column must be numeric and binary.
   - If the distribution is ``multinomial``, the response column must be categorical.
   - If the distribution is ``poisson``, the response column must be numeric.
   - If the distribution is ``laplace``, the response column must be numeric.